 application-level data (serials and filing dates) from FPO were therefore manually reviewed and validated for the period around the secrecy order program, by checking patents with serial numbers or filing dates which are out of sequence.
 The important feature of the USPTO's application numbering system for my purposes here is that applications are organized into application "series", which span several years, and identified by a serial number within that series, generally issued in the order in which patent applications arrive at the USPTO, with serial numbers never exceeding six digits.
 Application series increment, and serial numbers reset, at the beginning of a year in which the serial numbers from the previous series are expected to surpass 1,000,000.
 Series 2 begins January 1, 1935 and ends December, 1947 and is the focus of this data cleaning effort.
 I take all patents identified by FPO as belonging to Series 2 and sort these patents by serial.
-I then look for patents where the previous and next serial have the same filing date but the given patent has a different filing date, and then manually validate the serial and filing date for these patents.
+I then look for patents where the previous and next serial have the same filing date for these patents.
 Out of over 370,000 patents in Series 2, corrections were made to 279 serials and 188 filing dates.
 Although these corrections are valuable for matching patents to secrecy orders, the low error rate for this sample also indicates that such errors are not widespread in the data.